 An ippon is a top score and will win the match unconditionally.
-A waza-ari gets only half a score.
-There are also two lower scores, a yuko, and a Koka.
-A match can be won by either one opponent achieving a full score, ippon, or two-half scores.
+A Waza-ari gets only half a score.
+There are also two lower scores, a Yuko, and a Koka.
+A match can be won by either one opponent achieving a full score, ippon, or two-half score.
 If the match has reached the full span without a complete score the Judoka with the highest score wins.

 The Four Fundamental Judo Methods

 Nagewaza Throwing Technique